jefutte/AzureMonitor/README.md

-# Azure Monitor with overrides
+# Azure Monitor
 This repo is work in progress and code will change - I promise no upgrade paths.

 ## What is this project?
 This project started as a way for me to experiment with different Azure Monitor solutions for servers, either Arc based og Azure VMs.
-It's come to be my take on a solution that I think has been missing from Azure Monitor since forever: the ability to configure a centralized alert, but with decentralized management.
+It's come to be my take on a solution that I think has been missing from Azure Monitor since forever: the ability to configure a centralized alert, but with decentralized thresholds.
 Think of it as overrides in SCOM.

 *Wait..
 Overrides, how?*